SJGowen/ITIL-4-Foundation/SamplePaper2.md

 - D. Value streams and processes
 <details>Answer A is correct: governance which includes systems of authority and management is most relevant to how the organisation is structured and so most relevant to the organisations and people' dimension.</details>

-17) A known error is a problem that has been :man_shrugging: and has not been resolved.
+17) A known error is a problem that has been &#10067; and has not been resolved.
 - A. Logged
 - B. Analysed
 - C. Escalated